Did you know you could save $200-$300 on every flight booking through Thrifty Traveler? Check out my Thrifty Traveler review for details.

 Besides its premium subscription, the platform posts amazing flight offers daily on its website.
 Most of these options are domestic flights.

 However, you can also get some cheap international flights if you check regularly.
 Usually, the posts are displayed later in the day, so that’s when you should head towards the site to check out new deals before they are taken.
 But, exclusive discounts are reserved for premium members only.

-A cheap flight offer heading out from San Francisco won’t do any good to someone living in Chicago.
+A cheap flight offer from San Francisco won’t do any good to someone living in Chicago.
 While most scam sites fool you by displaying such deals, Thrifty Traveler provides region-based recommendations only.
 You’ll only get the flights from your home airport, wherever you live in the US.

-You can get your money back if you aren’t satisfied with the service within 30 days.
+You can get your money back if you aren’t satisfied with the service within 100 days.

 Catchy User Interface